Wintermute0110/plugin.program.AEL.dev/NOTES.md

 The zipfile must have this structure:

 ~~~
-plugin.hyper.launcher/addon.xml
-plugin.hyper.launcher/changelog.txt
-plugin.hyper.launcher/default.py
-plugin.hyper.launcher/fanart.jpg
-plugin.hyper.launcher/icon.png
-plugin.hyper.launcher/LICENSE.txt
-plugin.hyper.launcher/README.txt
+plugin.program.advanced.emulator.launcher/addon.xml
+plugin.program.advanced.emulator.launcher/changelog.txt
+plugin.program.advanced.emulator.launcher/default.py
+plugin.program.advanced.emulator.launcher/fanart.jpg
+plugin.program.advanced.emulator.launcher/icon.png
+plugin.program.advanced.emulator.launcher/LICENSE.txt
+plugin.program.advanced.emulator.launcher/README.txt
 ~~~

-I think once the addon has been installed, it can be eddited in place (that is, in the Kodi directory).
+Once the addon has been installed, it can be eddited in place (that is, in the Kodi directory where the addon Python files are installed).
 This will simplify the development a lot!

+## Developed environment ##

-I created a soft link to the github cloned directory witht the correct name, plugin.program.advanced.emulator.launcher, and then created the zipfile with
+I created a soft link to the github cloned directory witht the correct name `plugin.program.advanced.emulator.launcher` and then created the zipfile with

 `$ zip -r plugin.program.advanced.emulator.launcher.zip plugin.program.advanced.emulator.launcher/*`

 Then, intalled in Kodi with System -- Add-ons -- Install from zip file.
 It worked well.

+# Installing the addon from github #

+It is very important that the addon files are inside the correct directory `plugin.program.advanced.emulator.launcher`.

+To install the plugin from Github, click on `Clone or download` -- `Download ZIP`.
+This will download the repository contents to a ZIP file named `plugin.program.advanced.emulator.launcher-master.zip`.
+Also, addon is packed inside directory `plugin.program.advanced.emulator.launcher-master`.

+This ZIP file should be decompressed, the directory renamed to `plugin.program.advanced.emulator.launcher`, and packed into a ZIP file again.
+Then, install the ZIP file.